Life insurance basics

 If you want to avoid the underwriting process, you have two other, more expensive, options:

-- Simplified issue life insurance can be purchased after answering only a few medical questions.
+- Simplified issue term life insurance can be purchased after answering only a few medical questions.
 There is no medical exam required.
 However, if you report health problems, you will likely be declined.
 Also, if you are healthy, or even if you have some negative medical history, an underwritten policy is still going to be your least expensive choice.

 In naming a beneficiary, keep in mind that the life insurance company will want to see only the names of those who are financially dependent upon you.
 An acquaintance, friend or relative, absent of a financial relationship, will not do.